mrisher/smtp-sts/spec.md

 # Failure Reporting

-Aggregate statistics on policy failures MAY be reported to the URI indicated in the "rua" field of the policy.
+Aggregate statistics on policy failures MAY be reported to the URI indicated in the "report-uri-aggregate" field of the policy.
 SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.

 (There may also be a need for enabling more detailed "forensic" reporting during